The Proposition (2005 film): Soundtrack

 The film's soundtrack, titled The Proposition, was released shortly after the film in October 2005.
 The music was composed and performed by Nick Cave and violinist Warren Ellis.

-All tracks are directly reproduced from the musical interludes in the film, and feature little alteration from the film score.
-Many songs on the album are slow-tempo and ballad-like, and the violin work of Warren Ellis becomes the central voice of the album for much of the time.
-The album is instrumentally focused, and is a departure from Cave's band-oriented compositions.
-Cave's unusual vocal performances on the "Rider" trilogy of songs brings a particularly haunting and uneasy tone to the album.
+When asked if he himself would be appearing in the film, Cave joked he was "too handsome".

 Reception

 Box office

-The Proposition received a Limited release in North America opening in 3 theatres and grossed $32,681, with an average of $10,893 per theatre and ranking #46 at the box office.
+The Proposition received a limited release in North America opening in three theatres and grossed $32,681, with an average of $10,893 per theatre and ranking #46 at the box office.
 The widest release in the United States for the film was 200 theatres and it ended up earning $1,903,434.
 The film also grossed $3,145,259 internationally including $1,567,266 in Australia and $1,157,037 in the United Kingdom for a total of $5,048,693.

 Critical response

-The Proposition received highly positive reviews from professional film critics and has a "Certified Fresh" score of 85% on Rotten Tomatoes based on 129 reviews, with an average rating of 7.30/10.
-The critical consensus states: "Brutal, unflinching, and violent, but thought-provoking and with excellent performances, this Australian western is the one of the best examples of the genre to come along in recent times."
-The film also has a score of 73 out of 100 on Metacritic based on 31 critics indicating "Generally favorable reviews".
+The Proposition received positive reviews from film critics and has a score of 86% on Rotten Tomatoes based on 130 reviews, with an average rating of 7.30/10.
+The critical consensus states: "Brutal, unflinching, and violent, but thought-provoking and with excellent performances, this Australian western is one of the best examples of the genre to come along in recent times."
+The film also has a score of 73 out of 100 on Metacritic based on 31 critics.

 At the Movies critic Margaret Pomeranz called it an "extraordinary film [that] explores the elliptical nature of class, race, colonisation and family. … All the performances are strong but once again Guy Pearce brings a strange power to Charlie and Ray Winstone is truly fine as Stanley.
 And Danny Huston is oddly perfect as Arthur.
 It’s a strange, unsettling film, ultimately quite moving, it’s impossible not to respond to it strongly.
 It’s not an easy access film.
 It’s violent and the motivation of the characters is sometimes oblique."

 Co-host David Stratton thought that The Proposition was "a fascinating depiction of the outback in this period, and I've never seen an Australian film which told what is basically a bushranging story in such an unusual way.
 So, it has a lot of originality there.
 And it has fine performances.
 I thought Danny Huston was extraordinary, actually.
 He's an actor I usually don't respond to, but I thought he was excellent in this role.
 So, there's a lot of intriguing elements to this film, but I did find the violence almost unwatchable."